ajayyy/FreePIE-VR-Controls/README.md

-# Fork of FreePIE-VR-Controls for Wii-Motes
+# FreePIE-VR-Controls for Wii-Motes

-I'm sorry if this is against the licence.
-But there is no license at the moment.
-I will remove this if you want.
+# This is Coming Soon

+This around 50% done

+#Feel free to put suggestions in the issues page

+Thanks!